n-peugnet/ffff/README.md

   - un-dossier

 render:                # rendering method for subpages
-  - list               # method for subpages of level 1
+  - title              # method for subpages of level 1
   - cover              # method for subpages of level 2

 sort:                  # sort method for subpages